sul-dlss-labs/OCFL-Tools/README.md

 This gem includes basic deposit and update functionality.
 It requires content for deposit to be arranged in a specific syntax in a `deposit` directory.
-The `deposit` directory can be any name, but MUST contain a 'head' directory, which MUST contain a directory with a name that matches your site's `OcflTools::config.content_directory` setting (defaults to `content`).
+The `deposit` directory can be any name, but MUST contain a `head` directory, which MUST contain a directory with a name that matches your site's `OcflTools::config.content_directory` setting (defaults to `content`).

 ### First Version

 If this is to be the first version of a new OCFL object you MUST provide at least one file in the `content` directory to add, and you MUST include the `head/add_files.json` file (described below).
-The first version of an OCFL object MAY also contain fixity information; provide a `head/fixity_files.json` with details, but MUST NOT include any other action files (e.g `delete_files.json`, `copy_files.json`).
+The first version of an OCFL object MAY contain fixity information; provide a `head/fixity_files.json` with details.
+The first version MAY also contain a `head/version.json` to provide additional metadata about this version, but MUST NOT include any other action files (e.g `delete_files.json`, `copy_files.json`).
 Finally, the `deposit` directory must contain a NAMasTE file, in the format of `4={id value}`, describing the digital object identifier to use to uniquely identify this OCFL object at this site.
 An example layout, where the id of the OCFL object being created is `123cd4567`, is below.
 In this example the site is using the default value `content` for `content_directory`.